 This is not an “ad” per se, since it’s more shared than paid media (if we’re going by the popular PESO model used in PR practice) and is not the main focus of the show.
 Indeed, entertainment marketing won’t usually incorporate a direct paid component, and will instead leverage a combination of these earned, shared and owned channels to reach its audiences.

 The “Iron Man 2” screengrab is an example of one of the most popular forms of entertainment marketing, namely product placement (one could argue that the repeated mention of the film’s title in this post is itself a subtle form of such placement, too!).
-A Hollywood Branded Inc. industry survey found that more than half of brands had explored product placement, more than any other strategy.

 Let’s look at how product placement and the other major entertainment marketing strategies work, along with some real-world examples of each one.